Scope and Rates

 No, Mexican legislation does not include VAT bad debts relief provision.

-The Mexican VAT scheme recognizes the tax payable and deductible on an actual payment or collection basis.
+The Mexican VAT scheme recognizes the tax payable and deductible on a cash-flow basis.
+Consequently, bad debt reliefs are not applicable for VAT purposes in Mexico.

 There are certain penalties for failing to fulfill formal obligations.
 The penalties for failure to register or late registration have already been addressed above.